0x4447/0x4447-cli-node-avocado/README.md

 ### Nginx Config

-If you want to work on the content of the site on you local machine, then you can use Nginx for that.
-Bellow you can find the bare minimum configuration to make it work.
+Bellow you can find the bare minimum configuration to make it all work.

 ```
 #